 This will make a huge difference.
 Remember, we don’t have chocolate here so quality of cocoa/cacao is paramount.

-Add a handful of dried cranberries, it’s gives it that extra goodness and a pinch of sour into all that sweet indulgence.
+Add a handful of dried cranberries, it’s giving it that extra goodness and a pinch of sour into all that sweet indulgence.
 It’s just great.

 Post baking note: